Arabic Salad (Simple & Traditional)

 Arabic salad belongs on the table with almost any Arabic main.
 It is particularly good alongside kabsa and chicken mandi, where its bright lemon dressing cuts through the richness of the spiced rice.

 It also pairs naturally with grilled meats.
 Serve it next to kofta kebab, kibbeh, or arayes for a full spread.
-For a quick weeknight meal, it works beautifully alongside the Middle Eastern ground beef bowl.
+For a quick weeknight meal, it works beautifully alongside my Middle Eastern ground beef bowl.

 Front shot of Arabic salad